ansible/ansible-rulebook/docs/installation.rst

     pip install ansible-rulebook --no-binary jpy

-Refer to the `jpy project <https://github.com/jpy-consortium/jpy>`_ for more information.
+See the `jpy project <https://github.com/jpy-consortium/jpy>`_ for more information.